Perl-Apollo/oshun/README.md

 In December of 2022, I again wrote about [a type system for Perl](https://gist.github.com/Ovid/5ae3752e260219a575ddfdea4c2194f7).
-I've done this before and the the discussion is usually positive, though given that we're a community, there are those who disagree with the need to have them.
+I've done this before and the discussion is usually positive, though given that we're a community, there are those who disagree with the need to have them.

 Shortly thereafter, Damian Conway and I started talking and he shared a